 2. Create a Wildfire Risk Assessment

 Your Firewise committee will work together to write a wildfire risk assessment as the first step in becoming a nationally recognized Firewise USA ® community.
-Placer County’s Firewise USA ® Program Coordinator will help, but it’s important that the community take ownership and learn the concepts required to identify and reduce wildfire risks and hazards.
+Placer County’s Firewise USA ® Regional Coordinator will help, but it’s important that the community take ownership and learn the concepts required to identify and reduce wildfire risks and hazards.
 By following the template below, completing the assessment is a relatively easy process and will help your committee better understand the fire problem in your community.
-Placer County’s Firewise USA ® Program Coordinator will help you complete any sections of the assessment where your committee needs assistance.
+Placer County’s Firewise USA ® Regional Coordinator will help you complete any sections of the assessment where your committee needs assistance.
 The assessment is an important piece of the Firewise USA ® application process that will help identify and guide your priorities and activities.
 The risk assessment will be the board or committee’s primary tool in determining the risk reduction priorities within your site’s boundaries.
 Assessments need to be updated every five years.

 The Firewise USA program is voluntary.
 Everyone within the site’s boundary will benefit, whether they actively participate or not.
 While a community risk assessment is part of the requirement for a Firewise USA ® application, individual home assessments by the Firewise committee are not mandatory.
 The community risk assessment is intended to document overall, global/neighborhood conditions visible from common areas, but the Firewise committee won’t be looking over fences or into backyards.
 When visible from common areas, the assessment may look at roofing types, general building construction and condition, and general vegetation conditions to help come up with strategies to reduce neighborhood risk.
 While there are defensible space and vegetation management requirements in the fire code, this assessment is not about code enforcement and the assessment itself does not carry any penalties.
 It will be used only to help inform future risk reduction strategies.